Peg Norman

 Openly lesbian, Norman is the partner of social worker, filmmaker, and politician Gerry Rogers.

 Filmmaker

-Norman's film My Left Breast, documents her partner Gerry Rogers' battle with breast cancer.
+Norman's film My Left Breast, documents her partner Gerry Rogers' breast cancer.
 The film received multiple awards and won Norman campaign funding from Rosie O'Donnell.
 The film also gained Norman's partner Rogers a spot on The Rosie O'Donnell Show in 2001.